 • Ensure that the CPUC considers the potential positive or negative effects that relevant proceedings might have on Environmental and Social Justice Communities.

-• Design the scope of each proceeding to identify and assess the potential effects on Environmental and Social Justice Communities.
+• Design the scope of each proceeding to identify and assess the potential environmental and health effects and opportunities (e.g. workforce development, economic development) on and for Environmental and Social Justice Communities.